ashishnagarse/GIT-WORKFLOW-DEMO/Git + SSH Multi-Account Setup (Personal & Work).md

 # Save as: /c/Users/youruser/.ssh/id_ed25519_work
 ```

-Optionally enter a passphrase for security.
+Optionally enter a passphrase for security. you can just press enter to skip it.

 ---